open-telemetry/opentelemetry-collector-contrib/cmd/configschema/otto/README.md

 When you select a pipeline type, Otto populates the UI with the components that support the selected pipeline type.
 At this point, you can select a component.

 When you select a component, Otto creates a dynamic form for you to configure it.
-This form is pre-populated with default values, which appear as placeholder text or a select boxe with the default value indicated.
+This form is pre-populated with default values, which appear as placeholder text or a select box with the default value indicated.
 You can leave these blank to accept the defaults or change them to provide your own values.
 If you are unsure about what a field means, or what type of data it accepts, you can hover your mouse over the name of the field to view documentation for that field in a tooltip.